Julusian/decklink-c/README.md

 drivers (>=10.9.12) installed on your machine and a compatible device connected to do much with it.

 ## Usage

+The official SDK documentation is a useful reference for this library.

 See the examples for more information.